 Alongside the large public murals, Few and Far organizes and participates in numerous all-female skateboarding events nationwide further committing to the empowerment of women and girls.
 In a male dominated subculture, these forms of expression are potent teaching tools for youth.
 Few and Far seeks to validate these emerging styles for the next generation.

-Members herald from Los Angeles, San Francisco, Oakland, Sacramento, New York City, Miami, Seattle, New Jersey, Great Britain, Ecuador, Venezuela, Mexico, Kathmandu and Australia among other places.
+Members herald from Los Angeles, San Francisco, Oakland, Sacramento, New York City, Miami, Seattle, New Jersey, Great Britain, Ecuador, Venezuela, Mexico, France, Japan, Indonesia, Montreal and Colombia among other places.
 A road trip with Few and Far members along the West Coast in 2012 produced civic sanctioned public works in San Francisco, Los Angeles, San Diego and Tijuana.
-They have produced murals at Art Basel Miami for five consecutive years and have brought art to communities in Bali, Thailand, the Philippines, the Bahamas, Israel, Spain, France, Germany, Sweden, UK, Canada, Mexico, Nepal, Brazil, Panama, Peru, Venezuela, Ecuador and Costa Rica.
+They have produced murals at Art Basel Miami for seven consecutive years and have brought art to communities in Bali, Thailand, the Philippines, the Bahamas, Israel, Spain, France, Germany, Sweden, UK, Canada, Mexico, Nepal, India, Brazil, Panama, Peru, Venezuela, Cuba, Ecuador and Costa Rica.